kurtosis-tech/kurtosis/core/TUTORIAL.md

 func (loader ThreeNodeNetworkLoader) WrapNetwork(network *ServiceNetwork) (Network, error) {
     // By moving the low-level ServiceNetwork calls here, we remove the need for a test to know how to do this bootNodeService := network.GetService(bootNodeServiceId).Service.(MyService)
-    childNode1Service := network.GetService(childNode1Service).Service.(MyService)
+    dependentNode1Service := network.GetService(dependentNode1Service).Service.(MyService)
-    childNode2Service := network.GetService(childNode2Service).Service.(MyService)
+    dependentNode2Service := network.GetService(dependentNode2Service).Service.(MyService)

     return ThreeNodeNetwork{
         BootNode: bootNodeService,
-        ChildNode1: childNode1Service,
+        DependentNode1: dependentNode1Service,
-        ChildNode2: childNode2Service,
+        DependentNode2: dependentNode2Service,
     }
 }
 ```

-Here, we can see service dependencies being declared: we have a boot node that doesn't depend on other nodes (and so receives an empty dependency set), and two children node who depend on the boot node (and so declare a dependency set of the boot node service ID).
+Here, we can see service dependencies being declared: we have a boot node that doesn't depend on other nodes (and so receives an empty dependency set), and two dependent nodes who depend on the boot node (and so declare a dependency set of the boot node service ID).

 The heavy lifting is finally done - we've declared a service with the appropriate initializer and availability checker cores, a network composed of that service, and a loader to wrap the low-level Kurtosis representation with a simpler, test-friendly version.
 Now we can write some tests!